JesusBlazquez/JesusBlazquez/README.md

 Experimental game project where I explore mechanics, design patterns and gameplay programming.
 This game explores the idea of light and sounds as tools for stealth and distractions.

+### THIS GAME IS CURRENTLY IN DEVELPMENT, FOR MORE INFO PLEASE CONTACT ME AT MY EMAIL ADRESS

 ## 🎮 Missing the Plot

 Turn-based RPG project focused on D&D mechanics and set in a simple scenario where two friends meet in a room to play D&D during the summer.
 This is my first proyect as a game developer and its is now currently on development.

+### THIS GAME IS CURRENTLY IN DEVELPMENT, FOR MORE INFO PLEASE CONTACT ME AT MY EMAIL ADRESS

 ------------------------------------------------------------------------